wi-fighters/05-browser-dom-manipulating-simon-manuel/README.md

 * Add an image to each book that links to a URL of the book cover.
 * Add bootstrap classes to the elements where necessary in order to style the page - see images for styling reference.
 * Change the badge of the book depending on whether it has been read.
 Change the status paragraph to "Read".
 * Change the order of the author's name on the page.
-The last name should appear first e.g. "Smith John".
+The last name should appear first e.g. "Smith, John".
 * The books should appear in alphabetical order of the authors' last names on the page.

 **Notes**: